contains the active ingredient lisinopril (as dihydrate)

 Do not take ZINOPRIL if:

-you have had an allergic reaction to an ACE inhibitor before
+If you or a family member has had an allergic reaction to an ACE inhibitor before, you may be allergic to ZINOPRIL.

 you have an allergy to lisinopril or any of the ingredients in ZINOPRIL listed at the end of this leaflet